delacrucen/codewars/README.md

 The goal of this repository is to upload my daily solutions for the exercises I face on codewars!

 # Technology used
-For these challenges i'll use JavaScript.
+For these challenges I'll use JavaScript.

 # The challenge
 * Solve excercises daily.